MartinvonBerg/simple-lightbox-fslight/readme.txt

 Plugin is filtering the content of posts and pages and appends lightbox effect for native Gutenberg-Blocks: Image, Gallery, Media-and-Text, Featured Image, Video and Youtube-Video.
 It also works for external images or YT-videos that are not on your site.

 = What exactly are the preconditions? =
 - It filters the content of the page, post etc (setting: postTypes).
-Meaning exactly the content that WP stores in the database.
-(Using the_content filter)
+Meaning exactly the content that WP stores in the database as content for posts, pages etc. (Using the_content filter)
 - All elements in html figure tags and img tags will be filtered and if its CSS-Class is defined in the plugin-settings.json (setting: cssClassesToSearch).

 = Will it work with my page builder, Theme, ACF etc.? =